CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 ---

 This guide describes the general process for creating an Apptainer container.
-Specifically, we discuss the components of the "definition file" and how that file is used to construct or "build" the container itself.
-For a more step-by-step description of how to build a container, see [Use Custom Software in Jobs Using Apptainer](apptainer-htc.html).
+Specifically, we discuss the components of the "definition file" and how that file is used to construct or "build" the container itself. **Use this guide as a reference to help customize the contents of your container.** For a step-by-step tutorial of how to build a container, see [Use Custom Software in Jobs Using Apptainer](apptainer-htc.html).

 {% capture content %}